Julien Martinelli

 Biography

-And prior to that, I did my PhD jointly between Inria and Institut Curie, under the supervision of François Fages and Annabelle Ballesta.
+And prior to that, I did my PhD at Inria and Institut Curie, under the supervision of François Fages and Annabelle Ballesta.
 We developed methods at the boundary of Systems Biology and Machine Learning to infer mechanistic models from time series data.
 A major contribution of the manuscript was to apply such methods to investigate the impact of systemic regulators (e.g. temperature, nutrient exposure, hormones) on the cellular circadian clock, in an attempt to personalize Cancer Chronotherapies.
 The manuscript can be found here and the slides here.

 Teaching